zama-ai/tfhe-rs/tfhe/docs/configuration/gpu-acceleration/zk-pok.md

 ### Proof generation and verification

-If the `gpu-experimental-zk` feature is active, the compute-intensive parts of proof generation and verification are offloaded to the GPU, producing proofs bitwise compatible with the CPU implementation.
+If the `gpu-zk` feature is active, the compute-intensive parts of proof generation and verification are offloaded to the GPU, producing proofs bitwise compatible with the CPU implementation.
 This is supported only for the PKE v2 scheme, which is selected by default with current parameters.

 When multiple GPUs are available, ZK operations automatically distribute work across them.